exakat/exakat/docs/Rules.rst

 ^^^^^^^^^^^

 * Use a distinct method to append a new value to that property
+* Assign the whole array, and not just one of its elements

 +-------------+----------------------------------------+
 | Short name  | Classes/NoMagicWithArray               |